Bonf6059/-ISA-Adaptive-Storage-Medieval-Module/README.md

 26/01/2026
 - Crates don't show items anymore
 - Added DropDown menus for every type of storage
-- Added stacks for meat, vegetables and mixed - additional textures if ISA-Medieval or ISA-     HornetKeeping is active
+- Added stacks for meat, vegetables and mixed - additional textures if ISA-Medieval or ISA-HornetKeeping is active

 21/01/2026
 - Added Bundled Sacks big and small